webplatform/docs-wpd/External_Attribution/index.md

 ==Canonical list of sites that are on the external attribution list==

-The canonical list of external attribution sites will be maintained at [[Template:External_Attribution]] in the future.
-It will contain:
+The canonical list of external attribution sites is maintained at [[Property:External_Attribution_Source]].
+The list has been copied here for convenience:
 * [http://developer.mozilla.com MDN]
 * [http://www.html5rocks.com HTML5Rocks]
 * [http://www.MSDN.com MSDN]